Br0mmie/modular-discord-bot/readme.md

-This is the modular discord bot repo
+This is the modular discord bot repo.